GregHilston/Simple-Slack-Bot/README.md

     main()
 ```

-At this point your `replace_me_with_your_callback_function` will be executed every time Simple Slack Bot receives a message.
+At this point your callback functions will be executed every time Simple Slack Bot receives the appropriate event.

 ### Call Back Example - Hello World Bot

 Assuming you followed the installation and integrating correctly, all you have to do is define a function.
-We'll do this by creating a `notify` function.
+We'll do this by creating a `notify_hello` function.

 ```
+def Foo():
-def notify(self, dictionary):
+  def notify_hello(self, dictionary):
     return "Hello World!"
 ```

+After defining this function, all we have to do is inform Simple Slack Bot by creating an instance of of class `Foo`, which we'll call `foo` and register for hello events like so

+ `register_hello(foo.notify)`

-and then pass the method `notify` to Simple Slack Bot by calling register (as demonstrated in Integration).
-Any string your function returns will be printed out by Simple Slack Bot.
+Any string your function returns will be written to the relevant Slack channel or direct message  by Simple Slack Bot.

 ## Executing

-To run simply execute make
+To run `app.py`, simply execute make

 `$ make`